Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 #### 10 principles of Burning Man
 - [10 principles of Burning Man](https://burningman.org/culture/philosophical-center/10-principles/)

+### Nori – Closing comments and feedback

+I will open the floor for any final comments from people.
+As this was our first iteration of Cafe sur la pont I would like to get some feedback from you all on:
+- What worked?
+- What didn’t?
+- How can we improve for next time?
+- Does the open conversation format work?
+- Would you rather have us have an agenda or topics or ...?
+ So, we can iterate.
+Because we're experimenting as well.
+And getting some good feedback at the end would be very valuable for us.*- precis of Ian - 1:30:02*

 ### Mihaela - co-creating the right questions.

 There are many questions.
 More questions, obviously, than answers.
 Asking the right question, it was brought up.
 I think we are co-creating the right questions here.